xuxife/fl/README.md

 ### Skip vs Cancel

-- Skip: an expected status that the job should not executed.
+- `Skip`: an expected status that the job should not executed.
-- Cancel: an unexpected status that the job should not executed.
+- `Cancel`: an unexpected status that the job is canceled due to some reason (like a dependency failed).

 Their relations are defined as below: